everest-engineering/terraform-kubernetes-hazelcast/README.md

 Here is a sample test client written in java [https://github.com/everest-engineering/terraform-kubernetes-hazelcast/blob/master/tests/hazelcast-java-client](https://github.com/everest-engineering/terraform-kubernetes-hazelcast/blob/master/tests/hazelcast-java-client)

-As of now (on 23rd June 2019) only the java Hazelcast client implmentation supports kubernetes discovery using the plugin [https://github.com/hazelcast/hazelcast-kubernetes](https://github.com/hazelcast/hazelcast-kubernetes)
+As of now (on 23rd June 2020) only the java Hazelcast client implementation supports kubernetes discovery using the plugin [https://github.com/hazelcast/hazelcast-kubernetes](https://github.com/hazelcast/hazelcast-kubernetes)

 You can verify the feature completeness for your favourite langauge at [https://hazelcast.org/imdg/clients-languages/](https://hazelcast.org/imdg/clients-languages/)